BramVanroy/mateo-demo/README.md

 docker run --rm -d --name mateo-demo -p 5034:5034 --env PORT=5054 --env NO_CUDA=true  mateo
 ```

+### Usage

+#### Bootstrap resampling

+See "Statistical Significance Tests for Machine Translation Evaluation" by P. Koehn for more information.

+The p-statistic in bootstrap resampling does the following (baseline: bl; system: sys):
+- calculate the "real" difference between bl and sys on the full corpus
+- calculate scores for all n partitions (e.g. 1000) for the bl and sys.
+Partitions are drawn from the same set with
+replacement.
+That means that if our dataset contains 300 samples, we create 1000 mini test sets of 300 samples that
+are randomly chosen from our initial dataset of 300, but where a sample can occur multiple times.
+For motivation and
+empirical evidence, see the aforementioned publication by Koehn
+- calculate the absolute diff between the arrays of bl and system scores
+- subtract the mean from this array of absolute diffs.
+Now it indicates for each partition how "extreme" it is (how
+different bl and sys are for this partition), compared to "the average partition"
+- find the number of cases where the absolute difference is larger ("more extreme") than the "real difference"
+- divide this no. extreme cases by total no. cases (i.e. n partitions)

+What we actually calculated is the probability that for a random subset (with replacement),
+bl and sys differ more extremely than their real difference.

+If this p value is high, then that means that extreme values (higher than full-corpus diff) are likely to occur.
+In turn that also means that we can be _less certain_ that bl and sys _really_ differ significantly.

+However, if the p value is low, then that means it is unlikely that for a random set, bl and sys differ
+more extremely than for the full corpus (so partition scores are close to full-corpus scores).
+That means that we can more certain that bl and sys really differ significantly.

+The 95% confidence interval that we can retrieve can be explained as "with a probability of 95%, the real mean
+value of this metric for the full population that this dataset comes from, lies between [mean-CI; mean+CI]".
+In other words, it tells you how close the calculated metric scores are for all different partitions.

 ## Acknowledgements

 This project was kickstarted by a Sponsorship project from the